ipld/ipld/FOUNDATIONS.md

 Applications built on top of IPLD can also use their own contextual reasoning, as described earlier in the relative linking example.

+**Motivation**: Systems like HAMTs and Schemas are important to our goals in having good tooling in the ecosystem; both of these depend on some forms of reasoning which take context and apply it in addition to what's available strictly at the Data Model level.

-These are not contradictions of the "no non-local reasoning" rule; it's just relaxed for these high-level systems, and the scope of "local" can be understood more broadly.
+**Remaining true to principles**: though we're refining the rules in this section, these are not contradictions of the "no non-local reasoning" rule; it's just relaxed for these high-level systems, in that the scope of "local" can be understood more broadly.

 Since we can always interpret block structurally (e.g., parse them at least to